-Develop your teaching skills with the PGCE Secondary Education with Geography and qualify as a Secondary Geography teacher and benefit from our consistently high employment rates on this highly-regarded course at the Institute of Education.
+Develop your teaching skills with the PGCE Secondary Education with Geography and qualify as a Secondary Geography teacher and benefit from our consistently high employment rates on this highly regarded course at the Institute of Education.

 This Post Graduate Certificate Education (PGCE) Secondary Geography course leads to the award of Qualified Teacher Status (QTS), qualifying you to teach the 11-18 age group in secondary schools in England and Wales.

 Your tutors are a diverse and incredibly experienced community of academics.
-You will be taught by those with national reputations as experts in the field of geography in education.

 You will examine a range of pedagogical approaches to geography teaching and address all aspects of secondary geography including specialist expertise in areas such as physical, human, environmental geography, and fieldwork or ecosystems, meteorology and climatology, economic and political geography, map work and geographic information system (GIS), and fieldwork.